ava-labs/avalanchego/network/README.md

 The Bloom Filter is reconstructed if there are more entries than expected to avoid increasing the false positive probability.
 It is also reconstructed periodically.
 When reconstructing the Bloom Filter, a new `Salt` is generated.

-To prevent a malicious node from arbitrarily filling this Bloom Filter, only `2` entries are added to the Bloom Filter.
+To prevent a malicious node from arbitrarily filling this Bloom Filter, only `2` entries are added to the Bloom Filter per node.
 If a node's `IP:Port` pair changes once, it will immediately be added to the Bloom Filter.
 If a node's `IP:Port` pair changes more than once, it will only be added to the Bloom Filter after the Bloom Filter is reconstructed.

-#### GetPeerList Handling
+#### GetPeerList

+A `GetPeerList` message contains the Bloom Filter of the currently known peers along with the `Salt` that was used to add entries to the Bloom Filter.
+Upon receipt of a `GetPeerList` message, a node is expected to respond with a `PeerList` message containing `IP:Port` pairs that satisfy all of the following constraints:
+- The node claiming the `IP:Port` pair is currently connected.
+- The `IP:Port` pair the node shared during the `Handshake` message is the node's most recently known `IP:Port` pair.
+- The node claiming the `IP:Port` pair is either in the default bootstrapper set or is a current Primary Network validator.

+#### PeerList

+`PeerList` messages are expected to contain `IP:Port` pairs that satisfy all of the following constraints:
+- The Bloom Filter sent when requesting the `PeerList` message does not contain the node claiming the `IP:Port` pair.
+- The node claiming the `IP:Port` pair is currently connected.
+- The `IP:Port` pair the node shared during the `Handshake` message is the node's most recently known `IP:Port` pair.
+- The node claiming the `IP:Port` pair is either in the default bootstrapper set or is a current Primary Network validator.

 #### Connecting